 For operation of an isolator at very high optical power levels, various effects have to be considered:

-- For high average powers, the parasitic absorption in the Faraday rotator can cause substantial thermal lensing, which distorts the beam profile and can also affect the degree of isolation.
+- For high average powers, there is thermally induced depolarization, which can affect the degree of isolation.
+In addition, the parasitic absorption in the Faraday rotator can cause substantial thermal lensing, which distorts the beam profile.

 - High-power devices usually have exit ports for the rejected light, rather than internal absorbers, in order to avoid the associated heating inside the device.